The Women's Balcony: Plot

-An orthodox congregation in Jerusalem is celebrating a Bar Mitzvah when a section of the synagogue's balcony, where the women sit, collapses.
+An Orthodox congregation in Jerusalem is celebrating a bar mitzvah when a section of the synagogue's balcony, where the women sit, collapses.
 The rabbi's wife is badly injured and in a coma.
-The elder rabbi, unable to cope with his wife's condition, cannot function and is cared for by Zion.
+The elder rabbi, unable to cope with his wife's condition, cannot function and is cared for by Zion (Yigal Naor).
 Rebuilding, with all the funding, permits and inspections is too much for the leaderless congregation.
 Congregants meeting in a schoolroom for morning prayers, are short of a quorum of ten men (a minyan) and stop a man in Hasidic garb passing down the street who agree to join them.
-He is Rabbi David, a teacher, and he brings some of his students who more than meet the minyan requirement.
+He is Rabbi David, a teacher, and he brings some of his students who more than meet the minyan requirement of 10 Jewish men.

 Hearing their story, Rabbi David takes charge and gets the synagogue repaired, but does not complete the woman balcony, claiming a lack of funds.
 Trying to get the congregation to be more strict in their observance, Rabbi David tells the men to get their wives to cover their heads and suggests they buy their wives nice head scarves as a gift.
 The women mostly refuse.
 Angered at the lack of a place for them in the synagogue, the women, led by Etti, Zion's wife, raise money sufficient to pay for the reconstruction and deposit it in the synagogue’ bank account, but Rabbi David refuses to allow rebuilding, saying the congregation's Torah scroll, which was destroyed in the collapse, must first be replaced.
 Meanwhile, Rabbi David's assistant is discretely courting Etti's niece.